Ordinance C1 - Financial Matters

 London SW7 2AZ

-10. Such documents should be marked for the attention of the College Secretary & Registar or the Chief Financial Officer.
+10. Such documents should be marked for the attention of the College Secretary or the Chief Financial Officer.

-11. All Subsidiary Companies shall have the Faculty Building as their registered office, except where otherwise agreed by the College Audit Committee.
+11. All Subsidiary Companies shall have the Faculty Building as their registered office, except where otherwise agreed by the Chief Financial Officer.

 12. Neither the College’s official address, nor that of any of its constituent faculties, divisions, departments, etc., may be used for the conduct of private business or as an office for social organisations, except with the College’s written consent.
 It must not be used as the Registered Office for limited companies, or as the registration address for VAT or income tax matters, without the written consent of the Chief Financial Officer.

-13. The College is an exempt charity (not a registered charity) by virtue of the Exempt Charities Order 1962, and the Schedule 3 of the Charities Act 2011.
+13. The College is an exempt charity (not a registered charity) by virtue of the Exempt Charities Order 1962, and Schedule 3 of the Charities Act 2011.
 This means that the College enjoys all the privileges of charitable status (including exemption from income and corporation tax on its activities to the extent that they are in support of its primary purposes) without the obligation to register with, or submit accounts and annual returns to, the Charity Commissioners.
 Although the College is an exempt charity it must still comply with the principles of charity law.
-Under the Charities Act 2006, the Higher Education Funding Council (HEFCE) is responsible for ensuring compliance.
+Under the Charities Act 2006, the Office for Students (OfS) is responsible for ensuring compliance.

 14. As an Exempt Charity, the College has no charity registration number.

-16. As a Chartered Corporation, the College is not required to Register under the companies acts, or to file returns to Companies House.
+15. As a Chartered Corporation, the College is not required to register under the companies acts, or to file returns to Companies House.
 For information purposes only, however, it has been provided with the following reference number for company house searches, etc.: RC000231.

 The Council may delegate any of its functions, powers and duties (other than its power to make Ordinances) to committees appointed by it, its officers, other entities (comprising its own officers or members or otherwise) or individuals, and such committees, individuals or entities may further delegate unless the Council has provided to the contrary.